agraef/raptor/README.md

 The tempo (in BPM a.k.a. beats per minute) can be changed using the slider or the number entry widget in the bottom row of the subpatch.
 By default, in tempo calculations a "beat" is taken to mean a quarter note.
-The actual frequency of base pulses in the chosen meter is then $m/4$ times the BPM value, where $m$ is the denominator of the meter (see below).
+The actual frequency of base pulses in the chosen meter is then m/4 times the BPM value, where m is the denominator of the meter (see below).

 The meter can be changed with the three strips of radio buttons in the middle of the subpatch.
 The *green* strip changes the numerator, the *red* strip the